 “Therefore, more comprehensive landlord insurance can provide the required cover and peace of mind should an incident occur at the property, while a higher deposit will help to ensure that tenants are committed to maintaining the property.”

-If you are in need of Landlord Insurance, take a look at Just Landlords.
-Its 5 Star Landlord Insurance includes 40 essential covers as standard, providing the widest cover available.
+If you are in need of Landlord Insurance, take a look at our website to see what Just Landlords can provide.
+Our 5 Star Landlord Insurance includes 40 essential covers as standard, providing the widest cover available.

 Zane also adds, however, that landlords will have to be cautious about charging higher deposits, as the Tenant Fees Bill is due to put a maximum cap of six weeks’ rent on tenancy deposits.